INSIDE: The Complete Guide to Childrens Corner Prospect Park. Updated 2019.

 Zucker Natural Exploration Area is the name of the natural playground in Prospect Park.
 This Prospect Park playground is a breath of fresh air, both literally and figuratively for city based children.

 The Prospect Park Alliance used trees damaged by storms and other materials from within the Park to engage children with nature and encourage unstructured play.

-It’s been voted one of the best places for kids to engage with nature by New York magazine.
+The Prospect Park nature playground was voted one of the best places for kids to engage with nature by New York magazine.

-See a concert at the Prospect Park Bandshell
+No.6: See a concert at the Prospect Park Bandshell

-The Prospect Park bandshell is the place for outdoor open-air entertainment in Brooklyn during Spring and Summer.
+The Prospect Park concerts bandshell is the place for outdoor open-air entertainment in Brooklyn during Spring and Summer.